Rajat-R-Bapuri/DSP-Lab-Android-Demos/README.md

 This is the repository for Android demos for the [EL-GY 6183 Digital Signal Processing Laboratory](http://bulletin.engineering.nyu.edu/preview_course_nopop.php?catoid=9&coid=24134) taught by [Professor Ivan Selesnick](http://eeweb.poly.edu/iselesni/) at NYU Tandon School of Engineering.

+This tutorial intends to demonstrate that Android phones can be used as a tool to develop cool Digital signal processing applications.

 ## Contents

 1. [Java Basics](./Java_Demos/JavaBasics.md)